j2695203/SmartBillTracker/README.md

 ## Usage

 - **Upload Statement:** Navigate to the "Upload" page and upload your credit card statement(PDF file).
+You can use [this statement](demo/Statement_example.pdf) as your example file.
 The process includes handling special cases and providing informative messages.
 - **Categorize Transactions:** Once the statement is uploaded, categorize each transaction accurately.
 - **View Expense Analysis:** Head to the "Dashboard" page to visualize your expenses through charts and graphs.
 - **Query Historical Data:** Access your historical transaction data on the "My Statement" page by specifying the desired time range.